ThalesGroup/RISC-V-IoT-Contest/README.rst

 We would like to thanks Microchip Technology and the RISC-V Foundation for their participation in this contest.
 Additionally, thanks to John Merrill and John Wilander for their work on the RIPE tool.

+You can contact us through the Github or at softcpu-contest@riscv.org

 Problem Overview
 ****************
 The boom of the IoT provides, thanks to the massive number of deployed objects, a very efficient attack vector for DDoS.